HYPATIA PARTNERS WITH WIKIPEDIA TO ADDRESS GENDER BALANCE

 The Hypatia Trust, the Friends of Morrab Gardens and the Pengarth Day Centre are working together on The Gardeners' House to provide a new learning centre for botanical and horticultural projects, a natural history reading room, lecture hall, an open air laboratory for citizen science and communal activity spaces.
 A shop and cafe will compliment the whole, attracting users from surrounding neighbourhoods, and from our many native tourists and international visitors.

 Much time, fundraising and restoration work is required to make this vision come alive.
 Our hope is that you will help us re-write its history?
-Donate here.
+Find more details here.

 THE DIGITISATION PROJECT